MoayyadShahid/AI-Agent-Hedgefund/README.md

 ---

 ## ✨ What it is
-This repo shows how to turn a single stock-ticker input into a **data-driven trading thesis** using nothing but LangChain and the Perplexity Sonar API.
+This repo shows how to turn a single stock-ticker input into a **data-driven trading thesis** using LangChain and the Perplexity Sonar API.
 Five lightweight AI agents cooperate in sequence:

 | # | Agent role | Output |